ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   larger packets (Nagle's algorithm); to prefer immediate acknowledgment from the peer endpoint when supported by the underlying transport; and so on.
-When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Expedited Forwarding PHB.
+When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Expedited Forwarding
-  \[EDITOR'S NOTE: cite]

-  Low Latency/Non-Interactive:
+  {{?RFC3246}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.

-  : The application prefers loss to latency but is not interactive.
+  Low Latency/Non-Interactive: : The application prefers loss to latency but is not interactive.
 Response time should be optimized at the expense of bandwidth efficiency and delay variation when sending on this connection.
-When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry a DSCP Assured Forwarding (AF21,AF22,AF23,AF24) PHB. \[EDITOR'S NOTE: cite]
+When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry a DSCP Assured Forwarding (AF21,AF22,AF23,AF24) {{?RFC2597}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.

-  Constant-Rate Streaming:
-  : The application expects to send/receive data at a constant rate after Connection establishment.
+  Constant-Rate Streaming: : The application expects to send/receive data at a constant rate after Connection establishment.
 Delay and delay variation should be minimized at the expense of bandwidth efficiency.
 This implies that the Connection may fail if the desired rate cannot be maintained across the Path.